juengo/php_sdk/README.md

 REQUIREMENTS:
 =============
-You must register to Juengo for Communities before being able to use any of Juengo services (Information found here http://www.juengo.com/corporate)
+* You must register to Juengo for Communities before being able to use any of Juengo services (Information found here http://www.juengo.com/corporate)

-For PHP 5+
+* PHP 5> (+ json_decode extension)

 CURRENT VERSION:
 ================